Chapter 1 (Legion): Casting

 In January 2016, Rachel Keller was cast as the female lead of the pilot, after her breakout role in Hawley's Fargo.
-In early February, Stevens, Aubrey Plaza, and Jean Smart were cast as Haller, his friend Lenny Busker, and therapist Melanie Bird, respectively.
+In early February, Stevens, Aubrey Plaza, and Jean Smart were cast as David, his friend Lenny Busker, and therapist Melanie Bird, respectively.
 Also, Keller's role was revealed to be Syd Barrett.
 Later that month, Jeremie Harris was cast in the regular role of Ptonomy Wallace, and Amber Midthunder was cast as the savant Kerry Loudermilk.
 In March, Katie Aselton was cast as Haller's older sister Amy.
 Bill Irwin was also cast, but is not introduced until the series' second episode.

 Also in February 2017, David Selby announced that he would appear in three episodes of the season, portraying government agent Brubaker.
-Also, Ellie Araiza was cast in the recurring role of Philly, Haller's previous girlfriend.
+Also, Ellie Araiza was cast in the recurring role of Philly, David's previous girlfriend.
 Selby guest stars in the pilot alongside Hamish Linklater as the interrogator.
 Additional appearances in the episode include David Ferry as Dr. Kissinger, Araiza as Philly, Matt Hamilton as Ben, Brad Mann as Rudy, Quinton Boisclair as the Devil with the Yellow Eyes, and Mackenzie Gray as the Eye.
 Belinda Sobie, Sabine Uwimambe, Karina Ho, Edwin Perez, Mandy Rushton, Monica Gutierrez, and Stephanie Lavigne appear as dancers in the episode.